derek-byte/derek-byte/README.md

 ## Who Am I?
 Hello!
 I'm Derek, a student with a passion for software development.

 I love to program and am skilled with many object-oriented programming languages such as Java and Python.
 I believe that critical and creative thinking is just one of the many important traits in the workforce that I am always trying to work on.
-I'm always open to learning new skills and participating in opportunities that can make positive impacts locally or globally!
-You can learn more about me at my website: https://www.dereksheen.tech/
+I'm always open to learning new skills and participating in opportunities that can make positive impacts locally or globally.

-Let's connect!
 I'm always open to meeting new people and learning new things!

 ### Skills
 ##### Programming Languages